duke24k/self-driving-car-nd/p1/README.md

 1-2. pipeline 2
 ---
 1) Normalize image frame
-   - red pixel and green pixel below 220 are converted to 20.
+   - red pixel value and green pixel value below 220 are converted to 20.

 Most of lines are reasonablly drawn on challenge.mp4